-Fluidra has submitted the information on FRICS sent to the markets for the 2015 to review by the External Auditor.
-The report issued by the External Auditor is attached as an appendix to this document.
+Fluidra has submitted the information on FRICS sent to the markets for 2017 to be reviewed by the External Auditor.
+The favourable report issued by the External Auditor is attached as an appendix to this document.

 G DEGREE TO WHICH CORPORATE GOVERNANCE RECOMMENDATIONS ARE FOLLOWED